kellyad/football_Apps_Kotlin/README.md

 This Repository is my learning progress at Dicoding online course platform at class : Kotlin Android Developer Expert (KADE) https://www.dicoding.com/academies/55 .
 I've enrolled in this class as a part of Google Developers Kejar Batch 2 Indonesia.
-This Repository database from League API .
+This Repository database was based on real League API https://www.thesportsdb.com.

 ### App Features